PareekHeymun/C/README.md

-# C Programming Repository
+# C Toolbox

-Welcome to the **C Programming Repository**, a comprehensive collection of programs written in the C programming language.
+Welcome to the **C Toolbox**, a comprehensive collection of programs written in the C programming language.
 This repository aims to provide robust solutions to common problems and demonstrate core programming concepts for learners and practitioners alike.

 ---